 July 14, 2022

-Nicole Jones-Gerbino is the Chief Strategy Officer at PBS – Radiology Business Experts and has over two decades of experience in radiology practice management, revenue cycle leadership, and operations across large practices and health systems.
-As Chief Strategy Officer, she oversees strategic growth, business development, client relationships and performance from coast to coast.
+Nicole Jones-Gerbino is the President of PBS Radiology Business Experts and has over two decades of experience in radiology practice management, revenue cycle leadership, and operations across large practices and health systems.
+As President, she oversees strategic growth, business development, client relationships and performance from coast to coast.
 Her tenure in radiology leadership includes working with physicians and health systems to grow practices and help them become more profitable.
 Her health system background includes development of large multi-specialty networks, helping providers navigate regulatory and reimbursement challenges to improve their financial outlook.
 She has served on various compliance and state regulatory boards and has served as president of the RBMA California Chapter.

 The road to finding the right Revenue Cycle Management partner can be challenging.